rogerallen/izzy/README.md

 All I had to do to get this going on Ubuntu was `sudo apt-get install libmotif-dev` and compile it.
 That was a surprise after not touching this since 1998.
 Thank you X11 & Linux!

 I removed some crufty and downright unsafe code that allowed for running programs on a schedule.
-So, now all this does is display an nice digital display.
-But that's what I wanted it to do.
+So, now all this does is show an nice digital display.
+But that's all I really wanted it to do.

 Usage
 -----